Supervising or Aiding a Prostitute – Penal Code 653.23 PC

-My first suggestion to you is, hire the best attorney you can because your attorney will be your champion.
+My first suggestion is to hire the best attorney you can because your attorney will be your champion.
 Your attorney will tell your side of the story -- tell who you are.

-If the prosecutors are not treating you fairly, if the police did a sloppy one-sided investigation, there's only one person that can point that out effectively and get you the result that you deserve, and that's your criminal defense attorney.
+Suppose the prosecutors are not treating you fairly.
+Suppose the police did a sloppy one-sided investigation.
+In that case, only one person can point that out effectively and get you the result you deserve, and that's your criminal defense attorney.

 Preparation of a Mitigation Package

-If it is time to negotiate, then we need to put together a mitigation package on your behalf, specifically designed for you that takes into account all of the good things about you.
+If it is time to negotiate, we need to put together a mitigation package on your behalf, specifically designed for you, that considers all of the good things about you.

-We get character letters and we let the prosecutors know your side of the story.
+We get character letters and let the prosecutors know your side of the story.

-Sometimes that's what's needed in these criminal defense cases when someone's charged with any type of aiding and abetting prostitution, supervising a prostitute, pimping and pandering.
+Sometimes that's what's needed in these criminal defense cases when someone's charged with aiding and abetting prostitution, supervising a prostitute, pimping and pandering.

-Sometimes the prosecutors don't have the full story.
-Maybe the woman is working for herself and you're just tangentially connecting.
+Sometimes the prosecutors don't have the whole story.
+Maybe the woman is working for herself, and you're just tangentially connecting.

 They really shouldn't be charged with a crime.
-Regardless of you, she's going to be doing what she's doing, so it's not fair to try to blame you for it.
+Regardless of you, she will be doing what she's doing, so it's not fair to try to blame you for it.

-That could be a defense, depending on whether the facts are there to support that.
+That could be a defense, depending on whether the facts support that.

 So, step one is to meet and get a strategy together.
-Step two is to execute a plan to get you the best result, and that plan could be getting your case ready for trial or it could be negotiating a case.
+Step two is to execute a plan to bring you the best result, and that plan could be getting your case ready for trial or negotiating a case.

-But, you've got to have someone who has experience on your side who can fight for you and who can get you the result that you deserve.
+But, you've got to have experience on your side who can fight for you and get you the result you deserve.